What is Co-Pay in Health insurance

 - To encourage judicious use of the health plan: Having a co-pay component in your health plan is one way for insurers to ensure that you use your policy judiciously.
 It helps to prevent fraudulent claims to a large extent.

 - To lower the premium amount: Co-pay allows policyholders to lower the premium paid towards their insurance policy.
-The individuals who do not have too many health concerns can opt for a co-pay clause while buying a health insurance plan.
+Individuals who do not have too many health concerns can opt for a co-pay clause while buying a health insurance plan.

 What should you consider before opting for a health insurance policy with a co-pay clause?